lanl/LaGriT/docs/pages/docs/commands/extrude.md

 ----------------

-  This command takes a topologically 1d or 2d mesh (a line, a set of line segments, or a planar or non-planar surface) and extrudes it into three dimensions along either the normal to the curve or surface (default), along a user defined vector, or to a set of points that the user has specified.
+This command takes a topologically 1d or 2d mesh (a line, a set of line segments, or a planar or non-planar quad or triangle surface) and extrudes it into three dimensions along either the normal to the curve or surface (default), along a user defined vector, or to a set of points that the user has specified.

 If the extrusion was along the normal of the surface or along a user defined vector, the command can optionally find the external surface of the volume created and return that to the user.

 ## SYNTAX